 As an RN, you also can work in conjunction with medical techs, doctors, surgeons, counselors, administrative professionals, and others to deliver comprehensive care to every patient trusted to your care.

-According to the U.S. Bureau of Labor Statistics (BLS), the median salary for RNs is about $71,730 per year, and the industry is projected to grow about 15% from 2016 to 2026.
+According to the U.S. Bureau of Labor Statistics (BLS), the median salary for RNs is about $73,300 per year, and the industry is projected to grow about 7 percent from 2019-2029.

 Another type of nurse that you might be familiar with is a nurse practitioner (NP).
 NPs hold a professional title that places them above RNs in terms of capabilities and responsibilities, but below medical doctors.